jyz0328/Document-Analyzer-EC530/README.md

 document.txt:a sample document for analyzing, you can use other [txt] document <br>
 users.db: show all valid users name and password <br>
-Database Create: documents about how I generate this users.db docker and quene is not related to this project 2 please igonore it<br><br>
+Database Create: documents about how I generate this users.db docker and quene :current answer for [Link to your Queue Implementatiobn] and [link to your Docker and Installation implementation]<br><br>
 what need do later:<br>
 must:also fit pdf upload,<br>
 must:Build a queue to process PDF analysis, Build a queue to process NLP analysis of documents or paragraphs<br>